Skilled Bail Application Lawyers Sydney

 A bail decision can be made by a senior police officer (sergeant or above) at the police station after a person is charged, or by a court, such as a Local Court Magistrate or a Supreme Court Judge.

-What happens if the police refuse bail?
+What happens if police refuse bail in NSW?

 If police refuse bail, the accused person must be brought before a court as soon as practicable, which is usually the same day or the following morning.
 This provides the first and most critical opportunity to make a formal bail application to a Magistrate.